Women -- Societies and clubs

 Contemporary Club records

-Formed to preserve and promote a progressive interest in literature, art and contemporary thought, the Contemporary Club was the result of the merging of two Chicago woman’s clubs: The Wednesday Club and the Young Fortnightly.
-The collection consists of meeting minutes, yearbooks, historical materials and other miscellaneous items.
+Formed to preserve and promote a progressive interest in literature, art and contemporary thought, the Contemporary Club of Chicago was the result of the merging of two Chicago woman’s clubs: The Wednesday Club and the Young Fortnightly.
+The collection consists of meeting minutes, yearbooks, program announcements, historical materials and other recordkeeping documents.

 Recipe books published in the Midwest throughout the twentieth century.
 Many books also contain housekeeping, etiquette, and fashion tips; instruction manuals; food and brand histories; or almanacs.